Harsh-yv/Flight_delay_predictor/README.md

 # Flight Delay and Cancellation Prediction

-This project aims to detect fake news using machine learning techniques.
-It utilizes a dataset of news articles and employs a Logistic Regression model to classify news as either fake or real.

 ## **Overview**
 This project aims to predict whether a flight will be delayed, cancelled, or diverted based on historical flight data.
 By utilizing machine learning models, the solution helps airlines and passengers better anticipate potential disruptions.